tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 # Security Considerations {#security-con}

+Security considerations are provided throughout this document.
+It bears repeating that there are concerns related to the use of external PSKs related to proper identification of the TLS version 1.3 endpoints and additional risks when the external PSKs are know to a group.

 It is NOT RECOMMENDED to share the same PSK between more than one client and server.
-However, as discussed in {{use-cases}}, there are application scenarios that may rely on sharing the same PSK among multiple nodes. {{!I-D.ietf-tls-external-psk-importer}}
+However, as discussed in {{use-cases}}, there are application scenarios that may rely on sharing the same PSK among multiple nodes. {{I-D.ietf-tls-external-psk-importer}}
 helps in mitigating rerouting and Selfie style reflection attacks when the PSK is shared among multiple nodes.
 This is achieved by correctly using the node identifiers in the ImportedIdentity.context construct specified in
-{{!I-D.ietf-tls-external-psk-importer}}.
+{{I-D.ietf-tls-external-psk-importer}}.
 It is RECOMMENDED that each endpoint selects one globally unique identifier and uses it in all PSK handshakes.
-The unique identifier can, for example, be one of its MAC addresses, a 32-byte random number, or its Universally Unique IDentifier (UUID) {{?RFC4122}}.
+The unique identifier can, for example, be one of its MAC addresses, a 32-byte random number, or its Universally Unique IDentifier (UUID) {{RFC4122}}.
 Each endpoint SHOULD know the identifier of the other endpoint with which its wants to connect and SHOULD compare it with the other endpoint’s identifier used in ImportedIdentity.context.
 It is however important to remember that endpoints